OsmSharp/core/README.md

 ### Usage

-**WARNING: All this documentation applies to v2 while the latest stable release is v1.3.5!
+**WARNING: All this documentation applies to v5!
 Install the prerelease version.**

 This readme contains some basic examples, for more documentation and samples check the [wiki](https://github.com/OsmSharp/core/wiki).